 What about older children?

 If your child hasn't already been Baptised, then they can, of course, come to the Abbey for Baptism.
 However, older children should be Confirmed as well.
-Please speak to the Vicar about this.

 Can adults be Baptised?